icon notify 12 DAYS OF CHRISTMAS DAY 1 - SANTA DELIVERS FOR FREE

 Conclusion

-So, does drinking water during meals affect digestion?
+Does drinking water during meals affect digestion?
 Absolutely.
-It's a dance of balance.

 Sip with confidence, knowing it can aid your digestive journey.
-Remember, too much might dilute those vital stomach acids.
+But remember, too much might dilute those vital stomach acids.

 Healthy Keto Guide for Beginner